-Apparently my last post wasn’t boring enough so I was asked to write a piece on security and compliance.
-There are more security compliance standards out there than I can count on my fingers and toes, and boy some of them are dry.
+Compliance is a minefield.
+There are more security compliance standards out there than I can count on my fingers and toes, and wow some of them are dry.
 To spare you going through all that I will attempt a super high-level overview of what’s useful, where to start and how this all relates to operational realities.
 I will also touch on how cloud infrastructures can make compliance easier due to the shared responsibility model.
 So here we go.

 Do you need to be compliant?